LuisMHPerez/Portfolio/README.md

 👋 Hey there, I’m Luis from México🌴, currently living in Iceland🌌!
-Welcome to my little corner of GitHub!
+Welcome to my little corner of GitHub!<br>

 I’m a nutritionist pursuing my Master’s in Digital Health at Reykjavik University.
 My journey has taken me through several places and different countries.🌎 I´m quite involved into the Digital Health field, UX/UI projects, 3D modeling for medical education and even creating prostetics for amputees.
 Yes, it’s been quite an adventure! 🎢